legovader09/SDVLoanMod/README.md

 **Contributing**
 - If you would like to contribute with language translations, please follow the steps below:
 1. Clone the repo, or use this website and edit directly.
-2. Create a new branch, ideally called `translations/{language code}` (e.g. translations/th for Thai), or if switch to the branch if it already exists and you would like to make improvements.
+2. Create a new branch, ideally called `translations/{language code}` (e.g. translations/th for Thai), or switch to the branch if it already exists and you would like to make improvements.
 3. If creating a new branch, duplicate the [default.json](LoanMod/i18n/default.json) file, rename this to [your language code](https://stardewvalleywiki.com/Modding:Modder_Guide/APIs/Translation#File_structure)`.json` (e.g. de.json for German)
 4. If switching to an existing branch, please double check that it is up to date with the origin.
+This is irrelevant if you are editing the file directly on GitHub.
 5. Make the relevant translations, please ensure to leave {{tokens}} untouched, they can be moved around but must not be changed.
 6. Push the branch and then create a pull request into the `dev`  branch for approval.
-- If you don't like using git, feel free to [email](mailto:dcdominoes@gmail.com) me with the translation file!
+- If you don't like using git, or GitHub, feel free to [email](mailto:dcdominoes@gmail.com) me with the translation file!
 - You will be credited and added to the table above, as a thanks for your contribution.